gionag/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 cp omcid omcid.original
 ```

-Now you have to copy via SCP the modified `omcid` binary in the `/opt/lantiq/bin/omcid` path, restart the stick and after that you can change the image version with the command:
+And finally to copy via SCP the modified `omcid` binary in the `/opt/lantiq/bin/omcid` path, restart the stick.
+After that you can change the image version with the command:

 ```
 fw_setenv image0_version YOUR_IMAGE0_VERSION